Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Conclusion and Future Work Discussion

-\begin{IEEEbiography}[{ }]{Yue Cui} received a Bachelor’s degree from the University of Electronic Science and Technology of China in 2020.
+\begin{IEEEbiography}[{ }]{Shuhao Li} (Student Member, IEEE) is currently pursuing a Ph.D. degree at the School of Computer Science, Fudan University, Shanghai, China.
+He obtained his Master's degree in Computer Technology from Guangzhou University, Guangzhou, China, in 2023.
+His research interests include intelligent transportation systems, spatio-temporal data mining, anomaly detection, and related areas. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yue Cui} received a Bachelor’s degree from the University of Electronic Science and Technology of China in 2020.
 She is a Ph.D. candidate at the Hong Kong University of Science and Technology.
 She is interested in developing effective and trustworthy algorithms for data science and artificial intelligence.
-She has published over 15 peer-reviewed papers in top-tier conferences and journals in the area of data mining and trustworthy AI, including KDD, WWW, VLDB, ICDE, TOIS etc. \end{IEEEbiography}
+She has published over 15 peer-reviewed papers in top-tier conferences and journals in the area of data mining and trustworthy AI, including KDD, WWW, VLDB, ICDE, TOIS, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jingyi Xu} received the M.Sc. degree in Data Science from the University of Exeter, UK, in 2020.
 He is currently a second-year Ph.D. student at Fudan University.
 His research interests include artificial intelligence and data mining.
 His current research area is related to the deep learning approach for time series analysis and focuses on the application of both supervised and unsupervised paradigms. \end{IEEEbiography}